 A certificate of incorporation is a legal document relating to the formation of a company or corporation.
 It is a license to form a corporation issued by the state government or, in some jurisdictions, by a non-governmental entity.
 Its precise meaning depends upon the legal system in which it is used.

-Form 25 D is a licence to manufacture for sale (or for distribution) of Ayurvedic (including Siddha) and Unani drugs on the premises under the direction and supervision of the technical staff.
+Form 25 D is a license to manufacture for sale (or for distribution) of Ayurvedic (including Siddha) and Unani drugs on the premises under the direction and supervision of the technical staff.